|

 shift cables.
 Many racers used fixed gear bikes in the winter

 for training - it will increase your ability to spin.
-Sheldon
+This article

 Brown has some great advice on fixed gear riding and equipment.